|10:00-11:00 a.m.||“Why teach with digital media?” Discussion of Readings|

-Day 1: Monday, May 13:Preparation/HW: Readings that provide an overview of key digital media issues in academic environments and that answer a list of questions to help participants identify their project
+Day 1: Tuesday, May 27:Preparation/HW: Readings that provide an overview of key digital media issues in academic environments and that answer a list of questions to help participants identify their project

-Day 2: Tuesday, May 14:Preparation/HW: Readings about assessment of digital work, implementation in the classroom, and issues to be aware of (e.g., copyright issues); work on lab exercises
+Day 2: Wednesday, May 28:Preparation/HW: Readings about assessment of digital work, implementation in the classroom, and issues to be aware of (e.g., copyright issues); work on lab exercises